Vienna: City of Music

 Pass by Beethoven’s monument and explore his erratic life, living in sixty different apartments throughout Vienna.

-Consider the continued musical dominance of Vienna today outside the legendary State Opera House, one of the great contemporary opera stages and the Musikverein concert hall, home to world-famous Vienna Philharmonic.
+Consider Vienna's continued musical dominance outside the Vienna Opera House, one of the great contemporary opera stages, and the Musikverein, home to the world-famous Vienna Philharmonic.
+For added color and context, we pause throughout our tour to enjoy selections of Vienna's musical masterpieces on headphones.

 Tour Details